 Crisp edges and a chewy center – This is the very BEST Chocolate Chip Cookie Recipe!
 Easy to make and perfect cookies every single time.

-This cookie recipe is a labor of love.
+This homemade chocolate chip cookie recipe is a labor of love.

 Boy, oh boy, am I happy to share it!

 This recipe produces thick, chewy, fully cooked cookies that are hard to resist.
 Given the stamp of approval from my very critical taste testers (neighborhood kids) and loved by my very picky husband.

 Finding a good soft chocolate chip cookie recipe has always been my nemesis.
 There are so many out there and so many different varieties.
 Some are good, some are great, and some are just bad.
 Finding that perfect one that fits with your tastes is a challenge, but I knew it was one I needed to tackle.

 First, I met with my team (nine year old and husband) to determine our criteria.

 What makes a chocolate chip cookie the best?